 Some of the projects taking place:

-TfL is currently consulting on proposals to transform the area near the IMAX cinema; to create a new car-free public space, improve the road layout and transform the current bus station.
+Consultation on TfL’s proposals for Waterloo roundabout; to create a new car-free public space, improve the road layout and transform the current bus station closed on 20 August.

-We understand that, if approved, the works involved to transform the area may be disruptive for residents, businesses and visitors.
-If it goes ahead, we will work with TfL and other developments taking place nearby to minimise the disruption, keep residents informed and listen to local concerns.
+If it goes ahead, we will work with TfL and other developments taking place nearby to minimise the disruption, keep residents informed and continue to listen to and respond to concerns.

 Streets and public spaces

 We would like to see all areas of Waterloo improved, ensuring they are well connected and attractive places for people to walk through and spend time in, as well as meet the needs of residents and workers.